 Sale of Stena Carrier leads to P&O fleet reshuffle

 Speculation that STENA CARRIER had been sold was confirmed today with the release of Stena Ab’s half-yearly results.
 The results also confirm that fellow Stena 4-Runner Mk I RoRo STENA FREIGHTER has been sold.
 No buyers have been named though delivery of STENA CARRIER is stated as August 2018 and for STENA FREIGHTER late 2018.
-The sales leave just one of the three original Stena 4-Runner Mk 1 class, ARK FORWARDER, owned by the Stena group of companies.
+The sales leave just one of the three original Stena 4-Runner Mk 1 class, ARK FORWARDER, owned by the Stena group of companies (Update: ARK FORWARDER was long-term chartered to MSC earlier in the year and is now named MSC BRIDGE).
 STENA CARRIER had previously been rumoured to be replacing the former STENA PRECISION, however STENA FORERUNNER did this instead.

 STENA CARRIER had most recently been on short-term charter to P&O Ferries for their Teesport to Rotterdam (Europoort) service.
 She had replaced ESTRADEN which under much publicity had moved to increase capacity on the Teesport to Zeebrugge service.
 With STENA CARRIER now alongside at the Lisnave shipyard in Setubal (Portugal), ESTRADEN has returned to the Rotterdam service.
 This leaves the Zeebrugge route to be served by NORSTREAM and BORE SONG.
 Godby Shipping’s MISTRAL has returned to P&O Ferries from Stena Line after her summer sub-charter, to partner NORSKY on the Tilbury to Zeebrugge route.
 STENA FREIGHTER meanwhile is currently on charter to